Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 While the perfect coffee grind for French Press is always on the coarser end of the spectrum, following Baratza’s instructions will make your full immersion coffee too bland and boring.

-I believe that Italians tend to treat this preparation method with some disdain.
+I believe that the folks at Baratza tend to treat this preparation method with some disdain.
 That or they underestimate their skills.
 As it happens, the Baratza Encore coffee grinder is ideal for the French Press — as long as you set the grind to a much finer-than-recommended setting.

-In this way, the grind will be super-consistent, and the water can perfectly extract the many nuances from your beans.
+In this way, the grind will be super consistent, and the water can perfectly extract the many nuances from your beans as you brew coffee.

 Baratza Encore for AeroPress